 8. Tutankhamun Rein Wiped Out Shortly After His Death:

 In spite of his popularity, Tutankhamun’s reign was eradicated soon after his death.
 Horemheb, the ruler of Egypt after the death of Aye failed to make a huge impact on the commoner.
 Rather, he was unpopular, primarily because of his assertive nature.
 He even replaced Tutankhamun’s name with his own on several monuments.

 Apart from the priceless funerary objects, two miniature coffins were also found in the chamber.
 Researchers suggest that the coffins contained Tutankhamun’s daughter.
 Tutankhamun and his wife had no children.
 His wife conceived twice but suffered a miscarriage.
 The body of the stillborn baby girls were mummified and placed in his tomb in small coffins.
 Experts also say that Tutankhamun left no living heir, perhaps because he and his wife knew that they could conceive children only with fatal congenital disorders.

-[ Read: Ancient Egyptian Pharaohs For Kids ]
+[ Read: Aquatic Animals Facts For Kids ]

 10. His Tomb Is Connected To The Stars:

 King Tut’s tomb was buried in such a way that the constellation Orion was above the entrance to the tomb.
 The Egyptians believed that Orion was the soul of Osiris, the God of Afterlife.
 It is believed that Osiris continues to watch over King Tutankhamun.